flipperdevices/flipperzero-firmware/documentation/AppsOnSDCard.md

 Not all parts of firmware are available for external applications.
 Subset of available functions and variables is defined in "api_symbols.csv" file, which is a part of firmware target definition in `firmware/targets/` directory.

-fbt uses semantic versioning for API versioning.
+**`fbt`** uses semantic versioning for API versioning.
 Major version is incremented when there are breaking changes in the API, minor version is incremented when there are new features added.

 Breaking changes include:
-- removal of a function or a global variable
+- removal of a function or a global variable;
-- changing the signature of a function
+- changing the signature of a function.

 API versioning is mostly automated by **`fbt`**.
 When rebuilding the firmware, **`fbt`** checks if there are any changes in the API exposed by headers gathered from `SDK_HEADERS`.
 If there are, it stops the build, adjusts API version and asks the user to go through the changes in .csv file.
 New entries are marked with "`?`" mark, and the user is supposed to change the mark to "`+`" for the entry to be exposed for FAPs, "`-`" for it to be unavailable.

 **`fbt`** will not allow building a firmware until all "`?`" entries are changed to "`+`" or "`-`".

 **NB:** **`fbt`** automatically manages the API version.
-The only case where manually incrementing the API version is allowed (and required) is when existing "`+`" entries are to be changed to "`-`".
+The only case where manually incrementing the major API version is allowed (and required) is when existing "`+`" entries are to be changed to "`-`".

 ### Symbol Table